lavague-ai/LaVague/docs/docs/get-started/installation.md

 !!! note "Optional lavague packages"

-    If you want to use packages not included in our default bundle, you will need to manually install the relevenat package.
+    If you want to use packages not included in our default bundle, you will need to manually install the relevant package.

     For example, if you want to use a non-default context such as the Gemini context.
 You would need to run: